 For this reason, agricultural gypsum is used as an amendment for sodic soil management and reclamation.

-Improves soil chemical properties
+Improves soil chemical properties with gypsum

 Plants can grow in acid soils, but their access to available aluminum and greater concentration of soluble is better when the soil’s pH is lower.
 The acidity in the subsoil also prevents roots from exploiting nutrients and water in the subsoil horizons.